mojzu/container.ts/docs/Modules.md

 ## ScriptsServer

 Provides the same interface as the `Scripts` module, internally creates a server and sends socket handles to child processes for interprocess communication.
+This limits the use of `process.send`.

 ## ChildProcess